TimelyDataflow/differential-dataflow/mdbook/src/chapter_4/chapter_4_1.md

 Imagine you have a collection containing pairs `(source, target)` of graph edges, and you would like to determine which nodes can reach which other nodes along graph edges (using either direction).

-One algorithm for this graph connectively is "label propagation", in which each graph node maintains a label (initially its own name) and all nodes repeatedly exchange labels and maintain the smallest label they have yet seen.
+One algorithm for this graph connectivity is "label propagation", in which each graph node maintains a label (initially its own name) and all nodes repeatedly exchange labels and maintain the smallest label they have yet seen.
 This process converges to a limit where each node has the smallest label in its connected component.

 Let's write this computation starting from a collection `edges`, using differential dataflow.